Amirsorouri00/DSL-SE/README.md

-# Distributed System Lab - Search Engine
+# Distributed System - Search Engine

 This Part and all other foo bar part of this document will be completed ASAP.
 Foobar is a Python library for dealing with word pluralization. feel free to contibute and ask.